 At Ormiston Cliff Park Primary Academy we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
-A key part of this relates to relationships education and health education, which must be delivered to every primary-aged pupil.
-Primary Academies also have the option to decide whether pupils are taught relationships and sex (RSE) education.
+A key part of this relates to Relationships Education and Health Education, which must be delivered to every primary-aged pupil.
+Primary Academies also have the option to decide whether pupils are taught Sex Education.

-Relationships education focuses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
-Health education focuses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.
+Relationships Education focuses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
+Health Education focusses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.

-We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships education, relationships and sex education (RSE) and health curriculum for all our pupils.
+We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based Relationships Education, Sex Education and Health Education curriculum for all our pupils.
 This policy sets out the framework for our curriculum, providing clarity on how it is informed, organised and delivered.

 Signed by:

-Principal Date:

-Chair of governors Date:
+Principal Date: Chair of governors Date: